SarahTK60/OCP6_sportsee_backend/README.md

 You will need the [Remote Development extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack).
 Once you have this extension installed, just click on the `Reopen in Container` button.

-Once in the container, run the `yarn dev` command.
+Once in the container, run the `npm run dev` command.

 ## 4. Authentication